eyesee/commodore-overlay/README.rst

 me a pull request.

-If you are using ebuilds in this overlay as part of Funtoo Linux (because they are merged into the main Funtoo Linux Portage tree, for example,) then please also open an issue at [bugs.funtoo.org].
+If you are using ebuilds in this overlay as part of Funtoo Linux (because they are merged into the main Funtoo Linux Portage tree, for example) then please also open an issue at [bugs.funtoo.org].